frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 }
 ```

-Now that we've got our `Interact` algebra and `FetchM` in our app, we're ready to write a first program:
+Now that we've got our `Interact` algebra and `FetchM` in our app, we're ready to write the first program:

 ```tut:book
 def program[F[_]](